 - Not for me (I’m not so much of a shopper), but Utrecht is a great shopping city.

-The best places to go out for a run in Utrecht – according to me.
+The best places for a run in Utrecht – according to me.

 Utrecht perhaps is one of my favorite cities in The Netherlands to go for a run.
 Whether it is a nice run in the city center or a run in the green areas surrounding the city – Utrecht is breathtaking.
 So here are the best tips for Utrecht to go out on a run: